Lighthouses of Indonesia: Western Maluku

 * Namlea-Ambon Ferry Terminal

 Date unknown.
-Active (privately maintained?); focal plane about 16 m (52 ft); white light, pattern unknown.
+Active (privately maintained?); focal plane about 16 m (52 ft); flashing white light, period unknown.
 Approx. 13 m (43 ft) round barbell-shaped white fiberglass tower.
 Iwan Makhwan Hambali has a closeup photo, Erick Surya Dinata has a 2021 photo, and Google has a satellite view.
 Located on the Namlea ferry quay.
 Site open, tower closed.
 Admiralty Q1594.6.

 Namlea Pierhead

 2007.
 Active; focal plane 33 m (108 ft); two white flashes every 10 s.
 30 m (98 ft) square skeletal tower, painted white.
-Safirotul Huda's photo is at right, Alfaris Musafir has a 2019 photo, a 2022 photo and a more distant view are available, and Google has an indistinct satellite view.
+A 2022 photo is at right, Alfaris Musafir has a 2019 photo, Safirotul Huda has a 2013 photo, a more distant view is available, and Google has an indistinct satellite view.
 NGA formerly listed a small post light at Namlea; the old light (ex-Admiralty Q1594) was at an older port and may still exist.
 NGA's application of Q1594 to the new light is incorrect (see Old Port entry above).
 Located on the waterfront at Namlea, a port at the northeastern corner of Buru.
 Site status unknown.
 Admiralty Q1594.5; NGA 25748.

 Namlea Approach West